 Swedes are also well known for their pessimistic outlook.
 Maybe it’s the lack of sunlight, or maybe it’s in the genes.
 Even more remotely is that it’s the combination of both of these factors.
 Or perhaps it is the fact that they have survived being prepared for the worse, and thus continue to think that way.

 Emotions are not expressed as much in Sweden as in other countries.
-You can expect a Swede to be happy, sad, etc, but may not jump up and down in enthusiasm or speak loudly and proudly as an American would (this is coming from Missfoster, no matter how long I live overseas I cannot get rid of my emotional American self!)
+You can expect a Swede to be happy, sad, etc, but may not jump up and down in enthusiasm or speak loudly and proudly as an American would (this is coming from SwedishFreak, no matter how long I live overseas I cannot get rid of my emotional American self!)